g4eml/RP2040_LCD_Synth/README.md

 I = Configure CW Ident.
 Alows entry of CW Ident, CW Speed, Ident Period and FSK Shift.
 A shift of -800Hz is a typical value.
 Ident period is only valid for a CW only configuration.
 If a JT mode is also enbled then the CW ident will be sent every odd minute.

-J = Configure JT modes.
-Allows entry of a 13 character message.
+J = Configure data modes.
+Allows entry of a 13 character message for JT4G.
 This would normally be the Callsign and Maidenhead locator.
-The JT ident will be sent every Even minute.
+For Q65 this must be the callsign and 4 character locator.
+The ident will be sent every Even minute.
 Accurate timing requires a GPS module to be connected.

 K = Configure External Key.
 An External Morse key can be connected and used to frequency shift the signal.
 The FSK Shift can be entered and is seperate from the CWID shift.